 The Office of Services for Students with Disabilities operates as a centralized services center for students and faculty.
 To be eligible for services and accommodations a student must have an identified disability, submit appropriate documentation, and contact the OSSD Director to request services.
 Because each person's situation is unique, documentation requirements vary by situation.
 Students should not delay meeting with the OSSD.
 If you have questions regarding your documentation, this can be discussed during your meeting.
 In addition to providing accommodations, the OSSD is a recipient of a TRIO/SSS grant that allows us to provide additional services including academic coaching and tutoring for math and writing.

 High school students with physical and/or learning disabilities are invited to attend a Prospective Student Mini Question & Answer Session.
-We are currently preparing our calendar for the Spring Semester and plan to update our webpage with session dates soon.
-Please note that prospective students must be present for appointment.
-Once dates are posted, appointments can be arranged by calling 610.436.2564.
+Please contact our office to learn what session dates are available.
+Please note that prospective students must be present at the sesson.
+Appointments can be arranged by calling 610.436.2564.

-Starting Fall 2013, the Proctoring Center will no longer use a paper proctoring form.
+Starting Fall 2013, the Proctoring Center no longer uses a paper proctoring form.
 We now have an online form to request and schedule all exams.

-Interactive - Accommodation requests usually require a face to face meeting w/OSSD staff, where student makes a request for specific modifications to classroom procedure.
-Students can present documentation of their disability at that time or send it in advance once they are admitted to WCU.
+Interactive - Accommodation requests usually require a face to face meeting with OSSD staff, where student makes a request for specific modifications to classroom procedure.
+Students should have already submitted documentation of their disability.

 Relevant and Timely - Requests should precede the need for an accommodation so there is sufficient time to make arrangements.
 Accommodations will not be granted retroactively.
-Some requests such as those for captioners, ASL, etext and alternate formats need to be made 4 weeks in advance of the semester. (see technology link).
+Some requests such as those for captioners, ASL, etext and alternate formats need to be made up to 4 weeks in advance of the semester (see technology link).

-Effective responses - OSSD will provide LOA’s each semester upon written request.
-LOA’s will be sent via secure email to students.
-Faculty who receive LOA’s should be provided an opportunity to discuss provisions, for example extended time on tests prior to implementation.
-The OSSD recommends that students present LOA’s in the initial week or two of class and at least a week prior to the first test.
+Effective Responses - OSSD will provide Letters of Accommodation each semester upon written request.
+Letters of Accommodation will be sent via secure e-mail to students.
+Faculty who receive Letters of Accommodation should be provided an opportunity to discuss provisions; for example, extended time on tests prior to implementation.
+The OSSD recommends that students present Letters of Accommodation in the initial week or two of class and at least a week prior to the first test.